-Spanish II – GROUP 2 – CLOSED
+Spanish II – GROUP 2 – ALMOST FULL

 After beginning with a review, Spanish II continues to build upon the concepts learned in Spanish I. Students will continue to explore the cultures of the Spanish-speaking world.
 They will also learn to talk about travel and vacations, communicate their daily routine, express events in the past, shop for clothing, as well as discuss sports and movies.